Skip to main content

 Parameters:

 • nodeUrlPool: This is the URL of the node you want to connect to.
-In most development scenarios, Chromia nodes run locally, often as http://localhost:7740.
-However, in a production or testnet scenario, you'd use the address of a remote node.
+In most development scenarios, Chromia nodes run locally, typically using http://localhost:7740.
+However, in production or testnet scenarios, you would use the address of a remote node.

-• blockchainRid: Every Chromia blockchain has a unique Referential Identifier (RID).
-It's a hexadecimal string that distinguishes different blockchains.
+• blockchainRid: Every Chromia blockchain has a unique Referential Identifier (RID), which is a hexadecimal string that distinguishes different blockchains.

 In the code snippet above, we connect to a local Chromia node and specify the blockchain of interest using its RID.